 - cayenne, salt and pepper to taste

-- Cook the ground beef in a large sauce an over medium heat, about 8-10 minutes, and set aside.
+- Cook the ground beef in a large saucepan over medium heat, about 8-10 minutes, and set aside.

-- Cook the bacon in the pan, about 5-7 minutes, and set aside on paper towels reserving about 2 tablespoons of the bacon grease in the pan and 1 tablespoon for later.
+- Cook the bacon in the pan, about 5-7 minutes, and set aside on paper towels, reserving about 4 tablespoons of the grease in the pan.